-This course will require students to analyze and interpret primary and secondary sources from the Ancient Mediterranean World; Age of Exploration; Renaissance; Enlightenment; Revolutionary movements; major 19th and 20th century events; institutions; and significant historical figures.
-This course will place an emphasis on examining the roots of Western Civilization while also including contributing events, figures, and cultures from a global context.
+This course will require students to analyze and interpret primary and secondary sources from the Ancient Mediterranean World, Age of Exploration, Renaissance, Enlightenment, Revolutionary movements, major 19th and 20th-century events, institutions, and significant historical figures.
+This course will emphasize examining the roots of Western Civilization while also including contributing events, figures, and cultures from a global context.
 Students will develop analytical and reasoning skills in order to participate in Socratic discussions, practice critical writing, and evaluate key historical problems.